HarryCannon/418finalproject/README.md

 Given that the `graph` functions are as efficient as can be, the main part that benefits of parallelization is the calculation of the best moves to make.
 Because the game tree has a very high branching factor, from every given game state there are dozens if not hundreds of different direct children.
 So not only do we want to evaluate these child nodes in parallel, but ideally we would only explore the children states worth exploring.
 This is the main part of our project that we parallelized.

 #### Workload Features
 Given any game state in the tree, we can call this the root and it is entirely independent of any of its parents.
 That is to say, given that we have arrived at a certain state of play, it does not matter how we got there.
 There are no dependencies between children of the same node, so the game tree can be viewed as a DAG of dependencies.
 There is a lot of parallelism in this approach because we can map over the children independently, however doing this naively leads to a lot of wasted computation.
 This is why we used alpha-beta pruning in order to prune off game branches that are not fruitful.
 Because each game state needs its own memory, there is no data-parallelism in the main game tree branching.
-However, in calculating the value of the game in each state, there is data-parallelism.
-However because boards tend to be very small, usually with less than 50 territories, there is not a lot of potential for parallelism because of the overhead of spinning up new threads.
-In the future this part could be augmented with SIMD execution however.

 ### Approach